Florence, Italy, An Equal And Opposite Reaction

 Piazza della Signoria in Florence, Italy

-Although David has been moved to a museum, the Piazza is still a veritable open air sculpture garden, with a large fountain of Neptune and Tritons at its center and numerous other free-standing sculptures, including one of Bacchus, God of wine and feasts, and another of Perseus holding aloft the severed head of Medusa.
+Although the sculpture of David that stands in the Piazza is a copy (it now stands in the Uffizi Museum) museum, the Piazza is still a veritable open air sculpture garden.
+A large fountain of Neptune and Tritons stands at its center and numerous other free-standing sculptures are scattered around the square, including one of Bacchus, God of wine and feasts, and another of Perseus holding aloft the severed head of Medusa.

 David reproduction in front of Palazzo Vecchio at Piazza de la Signoria in Florence Italy